Mushymato/TrinketTinker/guide/1-Tinker.md

 When a `mushymato.TrinketTinker/Tinker` entry exists, the `TrinketEffectClass` will be set to `TrinketTinker.Effects.TrinketTinkerEffect` from this mod.

 > [!NOTE]
-> Trinkets can be reloaded with `patch reload <content mod id>`, however the trinket must be unequipped and requipped to get updated.
+> Trinkets can be reloaded with `patch reload <content mod id>`, however the trinket must be unequipped and requipped to get updates.

 ## Structure